chiarap2/MAT_Builder/README.md

 If you use MAT-Builder, please cite the following paper:

-C. Pugliese, F. Lettich, C. Renso, F. Pinelli, Mat-builder: a system to build semantically enriched trajectories, in: The 23rd IEEE International Conference on Mobile Data Manage- ment, Cyprus, 2022
+C. Pugliese, F. Lettich, C. Renso, F. Pinelli, Mat-builder: a system to build semantically enriched trajectories, in: The 23rd IEEE International Conference on Mobile Data Management, Cyprus, 2022

 ```
 @inproceedings{Pugliese22,